j-e-yosemite/j-e-yosemite.github.io/details.md

 ### Yosemite Valley Floor tour

-Yosemite offers a [Valley Floor bus tour](http://www.yosemitepark.com/valley-floor-tour.aspx) to introduce visitors to the most famous sites in Yosemite Valley.
+A [Valley Floor bus tour](http://www.yosemitepark.com/valley-floor-tour.aspx) is a great way to see the famous sites of Yosemite Valley!

+### Nature and history programs

+[Nature, history, and ranger-led programs](http://www.yosemitepark.com/nature-history-programs.aspx) are available to teach you more about the natural history of this stiking place!

 ### Other activities